xStarbound/xStarbound/doc/lua/lua.md

   A `ConnectionId` is a `uint16_t`.
 See `$docs/lua/universeserver.md` for various callbacks available to command processor scripts that return and handle these.

   `chatMessage` must be either `nil` or conform to the format specified under `chat.addMessage` in `$docs/lua/interface.md`.

+- **`Maybe<String>` connectionCheck(`String` clientIp, `String` playerName, `Maybe<String>` accountName, `bool` isAdmin, `bool` isGuest, `String` playerSpecies, `String` playerAssetsDigest, `String` assetMismatchAllowed, `bool` introComplete, `Json` shipUpgrades):** _Only available on xStarbound v4.0+ servers._ Invoked in the server-side command processor script context whenever a player attempts to connect, just after the server runs checks on the ban list, player asset digest, player species, etc., to determine whether to block the connection.

+  If a string is returned by this function, the pending connection is blocked and the client is given the returned string as a disconnection message.
+If `nil` or nothing is returned, the player is allowed onto the server.

+  _Tip:_ You can run player name checks in this function to kick users with difficult-to-handle names.

+  This function never runs on an xClient host's «connection» because the host _is_ the server.

+- **`Maybe<String>` clientConnected(`ClientId` client):** _Only available on xStarbound v4.0+ servers._ Invoked in the server-side command processor script context whenever a client has successfully connected to the server.
+The client ID is that of the client that has just connected.
+Used by xStarbound for client connection messages (they're scriptable now!).

+- **`Maybe<String>` clientDisconnected(`ClientId` client):** _Only available on xStarbound v4.0+ servers._ Invoked in the server-side command processor script context whenever a client has disconnected (or been disconnected) from the server.
+The client ID is that of the client that has just disconnected (or been disconnected).
+Used by xStarbound for client disconnection messages (they're scriptable now!).